szlaskidaniel/risco-service/README.md

 - Setup > Devices > Search `Risco State` should show it, copy the Idx, e.g. 2053
 - Switches > Find `Risco State` and edit it.
     - Rename selector levels:
+        - 0 disconnected
-        - 0 disarmed
+        - 10 disarmed
-        - 10 partarmed
+        - 20 partarmed
-        - 20 armed
+        - 30 armed
     - Set Protected to true
     - Change "Switch Icon" to `Generic On/Off switch`
 - On the filesystem, in the Domoticz dir create `config/scripts/lua_parsers/risco_cloud.lua` with: